larswaechter/voici.js/CONTRIBUTING.md

-Feel free to contribute to this project:
+Feel free to contribute to voici.js:

 1. Create a fork
 2. Make your changes